ChenXuAxel/FastVSDF/README.md

 ## Overview
 FastVSDF is an efficient spatiotemporal data fusion method.
-It takes fine/coarse image pairs at T1 and coarse image at T2 to predict fine image at T2:
+It takes a fine/coarse image pair at T1 and coarse image at T2 to predict fine image at T2:
 ![image](https://github.com/ChenXuAxel/FastVSDF/assets/96739786/e0ec2602-403d-4efd-b056-428e7343c5e2)

 ## Get Started